pmndrs/react-zdog/readme.md

     npm install react-zdog

 react-zdog is a declarative abstraction of [zdog](https://zzz.dog/), a cute pseudo 3d engine.
-Doing zdog in React allows you break up your scene graph into declarative, re-usable components with clean, reactive semantics.
+Doing zdog in React allows you to break up your scene graph into declarative, re-usable components with clean, reactive semantics.
 Try a live demo [here](https://codesandbox.io/s/nervous-feather-vk9uh).

 # How it looks like